Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us008/01.requirements-engineering/Readme.md

 >
 > **b)** 33480 (there is a difference minor than 5% of the number of kms of the checkup frequency).

-**Not clarified by the client:**
-> **Question:** I'm not sure if I understood everything about US08.
-In this US we should only list the vehicles that need a check up (surpass the check up frequency in KM) or that will shortly need a check up (5% to the check up frequency *already said in another post*), correct?
-If so, the information about the checkup frequency for each vehicle should be asked in US07?
->
-> **What I did:** For a vehicle to be listed for a checkup I need to have their data in US07.

 ### 1.3.
 Acceptance Criteria